IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

   - items—the list of billable services.
 </li>
 <li>Create and push approved time activity objects to QuickBooks Online company for payroll and billing purposes.</li>
-</li>Create and push invoice objects to QuickBooks Online company for billing purposes.</li>
+<li>Create and push invoice objects to QuickBooks Online company for billing purposes.</li>
 </ol>

 ## Project Structure